the message center

 Calls are not classified based on interpretation in the moment.

-Urgency is determined in advance, using the criteria you define as part of your call handling instructions.
+Urgency is determined in advance, using the criteria you established as part of your call handling instructions.

 You determine how each type of call is handled, what information is collected, and how calls are routed or escalated.
 This includes routine calls, urgent situations, and after-hours or on-call scenarios.

 There are many ways to structure call handling, and your setup can be tailored to reflect exactly how your practice operates.
-Once your instructions are defined, they are followed consistently on every call.
+Once your instructions are in place, they are followed consistently on every call.

 Operators apply your instructions exactly as written, ensuring calls are handled consistently and without variation.